 Gauchos are Argentine cowboys or horsemen, which today is a strong folk symbol in Argentine culture.
 The gauchos are known to live in the Argentine lowlands called the Pampas.
 Here they rose cattle and horses on the fertile lowlands.

-The gauchos would stop to trade their cattle on the Livestock Market located in Mataderos.
+The gauchos would stop to trade their cattle at the Livestock Market located in Mataderos.
 The old Livestock Market is actually located just opposite the current Feria de Mataderos.

 Craft and Food Market

 The Feria de Mataderos as you see it today was established in 1986.
 The idea was to promote different regional Argentine traditions and cuisines.

 On the market, you can find different stands with handcrafts and local cuisine.
 Whether you want to buy some olive oil from Mendoza or a handmade bag from La Pampa, you can find it here.

 Around the market, you also have different food stands that sell regional classics such as empanadas, asado, tamales, and locro.